endojs/endo/packages/eventual-send/src/async-contexts/README.md

 ---

-Without `wrap`, [async-context-weak-transpose.js](./async-context-weak-transpose.js) would still be observationally equivalent to [sync-context-shallow.js](sync-context-shallow.js), and therefore safe.
+Without `wrap`, [async-context-weak-transpose.js](./async-context-weak-transpose.js) would still be observationally equivalent to [sync-context-shallow.js](sync-context-shallow.js), and therefore obviously safe.
 The top-level state manupulatd by `wrap` is still encapsulated.
 We assume that `wrap` itself is not exposed, but rather only used to explain the needed changes to the semantics of the internal `then` function.
 The internal `then` function explains the behavior of both the primordial `then` method and the `await` syntax, so its ability to manipulate top-level state via `wrap` remains worrisome.

 But notice that we already live with a similar hazard that we've come to realize is safe: The internal `then` function (and therefore the primordial `then` and the `await` syntax) already manipulate other top-level state that is not otherwise reachable: The job queue.
 It is in fact weird that no capability to the job queue is required to schedule jobs on this mutable job queue.
 Ambient access to *the one top level mutable* job queue does have some downsides that would be absent if we did not allow this exception: